handydani/tutorial-website/README.md

 The body contains the bread and butter of your website's HTML code.
 It's where you'd put all those p tags and img tags.

 ## This scary thing called Javascript
-We will be using Bootstrap, an open-source, front-end framework.
+We will be using **Bootstrap**, an open-source, front-end framework.
 It contains templates we'll be calling upon in our files.
 This is Bootstrap's responsive navigation header which we will be using.
 If you remove the link in the header then our navigation bar looks completely different.

 ```html